Gasteruption erythrostomum♀︎♂︎

 Gasteruption erythrostomum ♂︎, hindleg tibia and tarsus usually black or darkbrown

-4. Antesternale carina (S) not lamelliform and narrow, resembles the prepectal carina (P)
+4. Antesternale carina (S): not lamelliform and narrow, resembles the prepectal carina (P)

 Gasteruption erythrostomum ♂︎, antesternale carina (S) not lamelliform and narrow, resembles prepectale carina (P)

-5. Mesoscutum (M) regularly sculpted [3]
+5. Mesoscutum (M): regularly sculpted [van Achterberg 2013]

 Gasteruption erythrostomum ♂︎, structure Mesoscutum (M) contrasts with sidelobe (S), sidelobe rugose

-Gasteruption erythrostomum ♂︎, zijlob rugoos
+Gasteruption erythrostomum ♂︎, side lobe rugose

-7. Head relatively wide [3]
+7. Head: relatively wide [van Achterberg 2013]

 Gasteruption erythrostomum ♂︎, head relatively wide

-9. Occipital carina dark in color [3]
+9. Occipital carina: dark in color [van Achterberg 2013]

-10. Occipital carina 0,3-0,5x width diameter hind ocellus [3]
+10. Occipital carina: 0,3-0,5x width diameter hind ocellus [van Achterberg 2013]

 Gasteruption erythrostomum ♂︎, clearly developed occipital carina wide, lamelliform and dark colored